San Diego–Tijuana: Public transportation

-In San Diego, the San Diego Trolley's Blue Line goes from the San Ysidro Border Crossing, roughly along Interstate 5 to Downtown and Old Town.
-As the trolley travels it also serves as a means of transportation for the southern suburbs.
-Passengers may transfer at the 12th & Imperial station to an Orange Line trolley, serving the eastern suburbs.
-Another option is to transfer at the Old Town Trolley Station to a Green Line trolley serving Mission Valley and the campus of San Diego State University.
+San Diego's primary light rail network is the San Diego Trolley, operated by the San Diego Metropolitan Transit System.
+The trolley system consist of five lines: the Blue Line which runs from San Ysidro Transit Center just north of the border to UTC Transit Center, the Orange Line which runs from Courthouse station to Santee station, the Green Line which runs from 12th & Imperial Transit Center to Santee station through Mission Valley, the Copper Line which connects El Cajon Transit Center and Santee station, and the Silver Line which is a heritage streetcar line that runs in a loop in downtown San Diego.

+San Diego is served by the Pacific Surfliner, an Amtrak inter-city rail which terminates at Santa Fe Depot in downtown San Diego.
+San Diego is also served by the COASTER, a commuter rail service that runs from downtown San Diego to Oceanside, operated by the North County Transit District.
+From Oceanside Transit Center, riders can either take the SPRINTER hybrid rail to Escondido, Metrolink Orange County Line to downtown Los Angeles, or the Metrolink San Bernardino Line to San Bernardino.

-Free parking is available in plenty at the Qualcomm Stadium station on days when the stadium is not hosting events.
+Plenty of free parking is available at Stadium station on days when Snapdragon Stadium is not hosting events, as well as several other stations throughout the system that have park and rides.
 All trolley stations also provide connection points to MTS bus services, as MTS has designed the trolley to be the backbone of the local public transit system.

 In Tijuana there is currently no public rail system, although, there is a system of buses that operate in the area.
-However, it was reported by the San Diego Union-Tribune that San Diego officials desired that the California High-Speed Rail be extended to Tijuana and South Bay in order to capitalize on the potential economic benefits.
+However, it was reported by The San Diego Union-Tribune that San Diego officials desired that the California High-Speed Rail be extended to Tijuana and South Bay in order to capitalize on the potential economic benefits.
+Additionally, there have been plans to extend the Blue Line into Tijuana proper.